return42/sphkerneldoc/doc/books/writing-an-alsa-driver/rawmidi-interface.rst

 This is called with a nonzero ``up`` parameter when there is some data in the substream buffer that must be transmitted.

-To read data from the buffer, call ``snd_rawmidi_transmit_peek``.
+To read data from the buffer, call :c:func:`snd_rawmidi_transmit_peek()`.
 It will return the number of bytes that have been read; this will be less than the number of bytes requested when there are no more data in the buffer.
-After the data have been transmitted successfully, call ``snd_rawmidi_transmit_ack`` to remove the data from the substream
+After the data have been transmitted successfully, call :c:func:`snd_rawmidi_transmit_ack()` to remove the data from the substream buffer:
-buffer:

 .. code-block:: c